Mike Calvert: Later life

 After the military Calvert tried several times tried to build a career as an engineer, including a spell making a new start in Australia, but his life in this period was plagued by alcoholism, and he resorted to hand-to-mouth manual itinerant work, and for a while he was a vagrant there.
 He later returned to England.

 He wrote three books about his time in Burma with Wingate and the Chindits: Prisoners of Hope, Fighting Mad: One Man's Guerrilla War, and Chindits: Long Range Penetration.
 He also contributed to the acclaimed British documentary television series, The World at War.
 He is interviewed in the fourteenth episode, "It's a Lovely Day Tomorrow – Burma (1942–1944)".
 He also appeared on film in the 2001 documentary series Gladiators of World War II episode 11, entitled "The Chindits".
 Subsequently, he was appointed research fellow at the University of Manchester in 1971 to write "The Pattern of Guerrilla Warfare", which was never finished.

 With little money in his final years, he was compelled to sell his military medals and decorations in 1997.

-Death

 Calvert died in his 85th year on 26 November 1998 in Richmond-upon-Thames.
 Up until his death he was a supporter of The Chindits Old Comrades Association and other charities for the support of ex-servicemen.
 His body was cremated at the Chilterns Crematorium in Amersham, in the county of Buckinghamshire.

+Legacy and reputation

+Calvert is remembered first and foremost for his outstanding bravery and intrepid leadership during the Chindit campaigns.
+He was a Brigadier with two DSOs by the time he was thirty, and had been recommended by his three battalion commanders for a VC.

+Less well known are his contributions to the post-war development of the SAS, not just in championing the SAS cause immediately after the war, but also in Malaya, where his achievements were overshadowed by the Malayan Scout's reputation for poor discipline, and by his court martial.